actualbudget/actual/docs/config/index.md

 (Advanced, most people will not need to configure this.)
 The server will serve the frontend from this directory.
 If not specified, the server will use the files in the `@actual-app/web` package that it has installed. (environment variable: `ACTUAL_WEB_ROOT`)

 If you’re providing a custom frontend, make sure you provide an `index.html` in the top level of the `webRoot` directory, which will be served from the `/` route.

+## `loginMethod`

+Change the authentication method for Actual  (environment variable: `ACTUAL_LOGIN_METHOD`).
+The valid values are:
+* `"password"` (default) - This is standard password authentication
+* `"header"` - Use the HTTP header `x-actual-password` to automatically login.
+This is advances used and is not done correctly could have security implications.

+## `trustedProxies`

+Config the clients that are allowed to authentic with HTTP headers.
+This defaults to known internal ip ranges: `[10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, fc00::/7, ::1/128]`  (environment variable: `ACTUAL_TRUSTED_PROXIES`, comma separated string).